zakkhoyt/String-CodingConvention/README.md

 ## String+CodingConvention.swift

-Swift String extension for converting between coding conventions. e.g. snakeToCamel, camelToSnake, snakeToSentence, camelToSentence.
+A regex based Swift string extension for converting strings between coding conventions or from coding convention to a sentance.

+Useful for populating UIKit components with JSON keys.

+For example: A UILabel reads "Recognised as an Element By" as poplated from a dictionary key: "recognisedAsAnElementBy"

 ## Functions